OBOFoundry/OBOFoundry.github.io/docs/roles/OBORoles.md

 # OBO Foundry Roles

-OBO Foundry Roles are designed to manage a single aspect of the day-to-day activities of the OBO Foundry.
+Each OBO Foundry Role is designed to manage a single aspect of the day-to-day activities of the OBO Foundry.
 This document presents the SOPs for role recruitment and retirement, and the expectations and responsibilities common to all roles.

 ## General SOPs for role recruitment and retirement